WorstAquaPlayer/DarkRP-DiscordBot/DarkRP-DiscordBot/Resources/README.md

 # Resources
+## Icons folder
+Images in .png format that are used for the embed thumbnails (following the model path).

+## Files
-Following are samples of what the code expects in these files.
+Following are samples of what files the code expects and its contents.

 ## discord.txt
 ```